Family Friendly Farms Tour

 7) Many farms offer a delicious selection of farm-made products, so take advantage of your visit to take home a new homemade jam, freshly baked pie or jar of farmhouse honey to try.

-8) Special provisions for 2020 summer: Due to COVID-19 safety protocols (PDF), u-pick reservations may be required.
+8) Note: Due to pandemic protocols, u-pick reservations may be required.
 If u-pick fields are closed you may be able to order fresh-picked flats to pick up curbside instead.
 While you are picking, rows may be assigned to keep groups apart.
 Do not eat or taste any of the produce.
 Keep children close and do not let them pick up fruit from the ground.
-Bring your own handsantizer.
-Masks are required in all indoor public spaces.
+Bring your own hand sanitizer.
+Bring a mask as they may be requested for indoor public spaces.

 First published September 2019.